anna-alemany/scScarTrace/README.md

   * fastqfile_rootname_R2.fastq.gz

 ## Mapping
-1. *mapFastq.sh fastqfile_rootname outfile_rootname path2bwa*
+1. *mapFastq.sh fastqfile_rootname outfile_rootname path2bwa* <br/>
-  This script takes three input parameters:
+  This script takes three input parameters:<br/>
-  a) fastqfile_rootname: common part of the name of all fastq.gz files to map
+  a) fastqfile_rootname: common part of the name of all fastq.gz files to map <br/>
-  b) otufile_rootname: desired name for the outptu files that will be generated
+  b) otufile_rootname: desired name for the outptu files that will be generated <br/>
-  c) path2bwa: path to bwa software
+  c) path2bwa: path to bwa software <br/>
   The script unzips R1 and R2 fastq files and merges files from different lanes.
 Next, it produces a new fastq file (cbc.fastq) with reads with proper cell-specific barcodes.
 Finally, it maps the cbc.fastq file using bwa.

 2. python